WSPatent Homepage

 A translation into a national official language of the patent claims only is required for the following states:

-Macedonia (former Yugoslav Republic).
+Latvia, Lithuania, Slovenia, Macedonia (former Yugoslav Republic).

 The following states require a translation of the patent claims into a national official language as well as the availability of the specification in the English language or the fling of a translation of the specification into a national official language or into English:

-Croatia, Denmark, Iceland, the Netherlands, Sweden.
+Albania, Croatia, Finland, Denmark, Hungary, Iceland, the Netherlands, Norway, Sweden.

 The following states have not acceded to the London Agreement and still demand the filing of a translation of the whole European patent into a national official language: